collective/plonetheme.leavesdew/README.rst

 If you are an end user, you might enjoy installation via zip file import.

-1. Download the zip file: https://raw.github.com/collective/plonetheme.leavesdew/master/leavesdew.zip
+1. Download a `zip file <https://raw.github.com/collective/plonetheme.leavesdew/master/leavesdew.zip>`_.

 2. Import the theme from the Diazo theme control panel.